TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==

+= 5.8.1 (26.08.2020) =
+* Fix - When the plugin contained thousands of records, the Abandoned Orders page failed to load.
+* Fix - The send email action schedule raised some warnings.
+* Fix - Error displayed in Settings->Facebook Messenger.

 = 5.8.0 (19.06.2020) =
 * Fix - Some error warnings logged in debug.log